RavensbourneWebMedia/UX-design/sessions/06/README.md

 Share some stories, discuss [tips](https://docs.google.com/document/d/1O0f50mVLfud9Y3fYCpPdtmcZ3scuJvaBq6nHGVjJrgs/edit#heading=h.mkklaycrp9q9).

+I have would like for us to contact Sacha about running some user testing with focus groups from your target audience over this week / next week.
+Before we do this, I would like us to prepare a user tesing guide for your adjusted prototypes & these new sessions so that we are well prepared.

 ### Prepare a user-testing guide

-Let's spend a few minutes to prepare a guide for a user-testing session at NMM this afternoon.
+Let's spend the last 20 mins of class preparing a guide for a user-testing with NMM for this week / next week.

 Write down: